nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `remind INDEX [MORE_INDEXES]`

-You can set reminders for specific assignments which will be displayed in `Your reminders` (Highlighted in red in the Figure 14) for your easy referral.
+You can set reminders for specific assignments which will be displayed in `Your reminders` (Highlighted in red in the figure below) for your easy referral.

    ![YourReminders](images/YourReminders.png)
    *Figure 14: `Your reminders` highlighted in red*